DataBiosphere/bard-client/README.md

 Below is a simplified custom analytics module.

-With two extra lines for Bard client code, we can augment those custom analytics with default properties shared across all DSP.
+By adding two lines for Bard client code--an import and a call to getDefaultProperties-- we can augment those custom analytics with default properties shared across all DSP.

 ```